kyma-project/cli/docs/gen-docs/kyma_test.md

 ## kyma test

-Run tests on a provisioned Kyma cluster.
+Runs tests on a provisioned Kyma cluster.

 ### Synopsis